pmoreno-rodriguez/pmoreno-rodriguez.github.io/docs/gravthemes/future2021/index.md

 # Tutorials for Future2021 Theme

+## Features
+Redesigned from scratch (version 2021)

+- HTML5 and CSS3
+- Fully Responsive
+- Microdata for blogs
+- ARIA accessibility conformance
+- Various templates for presenting your content
+- Full dropdown menu integrated in menu bar and sidebar.
+- Styling for all basic page elements
+- Styling for various modules
+- Cross browser compatible
+- Sharing buttons for Facebook, Twitter, Whatsapp and Telegram.
+- Top content pages in sidebar
+- Fully responsive with full-page mobile navigation
+- SCSS based CSS source files for easy customization
+- Blueprints for Footer, Slogan and Social icons.
+- Full Portfolio template with Glightbox library
+- Ready to work with Archives, Breadcrumbs, Editable with Contenttools, Feed, Langswitcher, Maintenance, Reading time, Related pages, Twig extensions, Simplesearch and Taxonomylist.

+### Supported Page Templates

+* Default view template `default.md`
+* Error view template `error.md`
+* Blog view template `blog.md`
+* Blog item view template `item.md`
+* Portfolio view template
+* Form view template `form.md`
+* Modular view templates: `modular.md`
+    - Features Modular view template `features.md`
+    - Banner Modular view template `banner.md`
+    - Contact Modular view template `contact.md`
+* Owlcarousel template
+* Recent posts partial template
+* Related posts partial template

+# Installation

+Installing the Future 2021 theme can be done in one of two ways.
+Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

+## GPM Installation (Preferred)

+The simplest way to install this theme is via the [Grav Package Manager (GPM)](https://learn.getgrav.org/17/cli-console/grav-cli-gpm) through your system's Terminal (also called the command line).
+From the root of your Grav install type:

+    bin/gpm install future2021

+This will install the Future2021 theme into your `/user/themes` directory within Grav.
+Its files can be found under `/your/site/grav/user/themes/future2021`.

+## Manual Installation

+To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
+Then, rename the folder to `future2021`.
+You can find these files either on [GitHub](https://github.com/pmoreno-rodriguez/grav-theme-future2021) or via [GetGrav.org](http://getgrav.org/downloads/themes).

+You should now have all the theme files under

+    /your/site/grav/user/themes/future2021

 ## Default Options

 Future2021 comes with a few default options that can be set site-wide.
 These options are: